Lady Maga USA | Delta Airlines May Have Fired A Drag Queen For Supporting Trump | OAP #27

 Well, we know exactly where they're getting it from.

-They're getting um specific quotes that have been cut in half or misrepresented, like the whole they're fine people.
+They're getting specific quotes that have been cut in half or misrepresented, like the whole they're fine people.

-He was he was simply talking about you know, tearing down historical monuments, and it's controversial, and there are fine people on both sides with good intentions.
+He was simply talking about, you know, tearing down historical monuments and it's controversial.

-They have ran with that narrative uh this entire time, and it's just a blatant lie.
+They have ran with that narrative this entire time.

-And these people don't do their homework, they don't go to YouTube to watch the full speech, and all of the LGBTQ people who think that President Trump wants them dead and President Trump is such a homophobe and all of that.
+And all of the LGBTQIA people who think that President Trump wants them dead and President Trump is such a homophobe and all of that.

 He was the most pro-gay, pro-LGBT president in American history.

-He is the only president in American history to go in front of the United Nations looking in the eyes of evil Middle Eastern leaders who would castrate imprison and torture somebody like me.
+He is the only president in American history to go in front of the United Nations, looking in the eyes of evil Middle Eastern leaders who would castrate, imprison, and torture somebody like me.

 He looked all of them in the eyes and says, We condemn the criminalization of homosexuality.